 Where to Stay in Kiev

-When it comes to finding accommodation in Kiev, we suggest basing yourself as close to the city centre (i.e. Khreshchatyk Street) as possible.
+When it comes to finding hotels in Kiev, we suggest basing yourself as close to the city centre (i.e. Khreshchatyk Street) as possible.
 This area is known as Shevchenkivskyi district.

 Don’t have an Airbnb account yet?
-Sign up now and receive USD $20 to put towards your first Airbnb stay!
+Sign up now and receive USD $35 to put towards your first Airbnb stay!

 Where to Eat & Drink in Kiev

 Ukrainian cuisine is pretty darn delicious, so don’t forget to eat your heart out while in Kiev.
 When it came to eating out in Kiev during our visit, we always followed local’s advice.

 Some will tell you it’s great food, others will say that it depends on location.
-There are 9 restaurants across the city, so there is bound to be one in close proximity to your hotel.
-It’s a bit of an institution in Kiev at the moment, so try it and judge for yourself.
+There are dozens of locations around the city, so there is bound to be one in close proximity to your hotel.
+It’s a bit of an institution in Kiev, so try it and judge for yourself.